dinhanhthi/dinhanhthi.com/README.md

 ### Update Fontello icons?

-Upload the configuration file to `/src/fontello/config.json` on [fontello.com](https://fontello.com/) (by clicking on the spanner symbol).
+Upload the configuration file in `/src/fontello/config.json` to [fontello.com](https://fontello.com/) (by clicking on the spanner symbol).
 Add any other icons you want.
 Once selected, click on "**Get config only**".

 ```bash
 # Install fontello-cli